 Read on to learn about three common types of adoption professionals, so you can choose the one that is right for you.

 An attorney is required in every adoption to complete the necessary legal steps of the process.
 However, if you are an expectant mother seeking an independent adoption (in which you do not use an agency’s services), an attorney or law firm like Myers Strickland may be the only professional you need to complete the entire adoption process.

 In addition, adoption attorneys offer the following advantages for prospective birth parents:

-- They offer many of the same services as adoption agencies and can refer you to trusted professionals for any additional services you may need, such as matching or adoption counseling.
+- They offer many of the same services as adoption agencies and can refer you to trusted professionals for any additional services you may need, such as adoption counseling.

 - Your adoption attorney represents your interests only and will advocate for your needs and wishes in your adoption plan.

 - Because you will likely choose to work with a local adoption attorney, you may have the opportunity to meet with your adoption professional in person throughout the process.